Heavy rain and gales set to batter central and northern New Zealand

 A low-pressure system was approaching New Zealand from the north, directing a strong and moist northeast flow over the North Island.

-MetService said high tide on Sunday would be at 8.53am and 9.19pm, with the tide reaching heights of 3.5m and 3.7m.
+MetService said high tide in the Auckland coastal area on Sunday would be at 8.53am and 9.19pm, with the tide reaching heights of 3.5m and 3.7m.

 Weather Watch said it was the combination of strong northeast winds and the king tide which could cause coastal flooding while heavy rain across the top of the North Island could also cause isolated flooding tomorrow and Monday.